Once registered to use the Contensis Content Management System, go to https://cms-uon.cloud.contensis.com to log in.

 The University of Nottingham maintains a consistent online identity through the branding and styling of web pages.
 By selecting the 'School Page' template, you are automatically applying the core University brand to your pages.

 There are more steps you can take that will result in consistent presentation, and many of these steps can be found in our Contensis CMS support pages.
 Simple strategies such as using the toolbar to apply 'headingBackgrounds' to headings result in a more effective and readable page.

 Contensis uses a WYSIWYG editor, meaning that what you see in the interface is a visually accurate depiction of what the web page will look like when live.
 For more information concerning design, read about WYSIWYG styles.

 Mini templates are a simple and efficient way to create interesting page layouts.
 To use a mini template, click and drag a template from the shared resources folder (located in the navigator) onto your page.

-If you have any questions regarding the Contensis system, please read though our FAQs or contact the Web Team.
+If you have any questions regarding the Contensis system, please read though our FAQs.
 You can also Request Support, where you will have to fill in a support sheet so that you can be provided with in-depth help that is specific to your situation.